MileHacker Logo

 Classic East Route Red Gate

-Most popular and historically significant.
+Most popular and important in history.
 Thousands of stone steps.
 Pass temples, inscriptions, beautiful viewpoints.

 West Route Tianwai Village

 Less strenuous.
-Tourist bus to Zhongtianmen, then hike or cable car to summit.
+Tourist bus to Zhongtianmen, then trek or cable car to summit.

 Taohuayu Route Peach Blossom Valley